ankane/ducklake-ruby/README.md

 ## Polars

-Note: This feature is experimental and does not work on tables with schema changes
+Note: This feature is experimental and does not currently work on tables with schema changes

 Query the data with [Ruby Polars](https://github.com/ankane/ruby-polars)